j-x-huang/Medical-Blockchain/README.md

 `composer-rest-server -c [user]@medical-network -p 3001 -n never`

 For the web app to interact with the appropriate client apps, the port number for patients MUST be 3002, and the port number for healthcare providers MUST be 3001.
-Of course, you can instantiate more REST server and use different port numbers, but extra step will need to be taken if you wish to link the web app to the rest server.
+Of course, you can instantiate more REST servers and use different port numbers, but extra steps will need to be taken if you wish to link the web app to the REST server.
 The identity (specified by -c) which the REST server is tied to must have already been imported on the network.
-See section 2.6 to see how to issue identities.
+See section 6 to learn how to issue identities.

 If you go on http://localhost:3000/explorer/ (after installing the REST server), you will be presented with a GUI showing all the exposed REST APIs.
 The exposed API correspond to the transactions which can be invoked on the smart-contracts.
 You may call each API directly from the GUI.
 However, it is recommended you interact with the blockchain through the web applications.

 ## 5. Settings up the Web Applications
-There are three types of web apps of maintained: admin app (called web app in our repository), patient app and hp app.
+There are three types of web apps maintained: admin app (called web app in our repository), patient app and hp app.
 Setting up each web app is performed the same.

-Before running the web apps, please install http-server using this command
+Before running the web apps, please install http-server using this command:
 ```sh
 npm install -g http-server
 ```